TheVanillaBean/OnARoll/README.md

 # OnARoll

-OnAroll is a Firebase powered dice game built for Android
+OnARoll is a Firebase powered dice game built for Android

 # Game Overview